Hosted.com

 How to Create an FTP Account

 Creating an FTP account may sound tricky, but it’s quite simple if broken down into steps.
-Let’s look at creating an FTP account in the cPanel in Hosted.com.
+We will now cover creating an FTP account in the cPanel in Hosted.com.

 Open your web browser.
 In the address bar, type your domain followed by /cpanel.
 It should look like this: